kabirg/sayari/README.md

 - Set your AWS credentials (either as environment variables or in the *~/.aws/credentials* file)
 - `cd` into the *infrastructure* directory.
 - **Optional:** Modify the *terraform.tfvars* file if you want to use any CIDR other than the pre-configured CIDR's.
-- **Optional:**: set a value for *ec2_keypair* within *terraform.tfvars* with the name of a pre-existing EC2 keypair.
+- **Optional:** set a value for *ec2_keypair* within *terraform.tfvars* with the name of a pre-existing EC2 keypair.
 If you skip this, you'll just be prompted for it during the subsequent _apply_ command.
 - Run the following:
 `terraform init`\
 `terraform apply`